IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/rabbitmq/README.md

       **Note:** If you have a federated user ID, use the `ibmcloud login --sso` command to log in with your single sign on ID.

-6. Create your database service.
+6. Create your message queue service.

-      The database can be created from the command line using the `ibmcloud resource service-instance-create` command.
+      The message queue can be created from the command line using the `ibmcloud resource service-instance-create` command.
 This takes a service instance name, a service name, plan name and location.
-For example, if we wished to create a database service named "example-rabbitmq" and we wanted it to be a "messages-for-rabbitmq" deployment on the standard plan running in the us-south region, the command would look like this:
+For example, if we wished to create a message queue service named "example-rabbitmq" and we wanted it to be a "messages-for-rabbitmq" deployment on the standard plan running in the us-south region, the command would look like this:

       ```shell
       ibmcloud resource service-instance-create example-rabbitmq messages-for-rabbitmq standard us-south
       ```
-      Remember the database service instance name.
+      Remember the message queue service instance name.

+      You can also set up the message queue to use [public and/or private service endpoints](https://cloud.ibm.com/docs/services/service-endpoint?topic=service-endpoint-about), otherwise a public endpoint will be created by default.
+To set up private endpoints, see our [documentation](https://cloud.ibm.com/docs/services/messages-for-rabbitmq?topic=cloud-databases-service-endpoints).

 7. [Create an IBM Cloud Kubernetes Service](https://cloud.ibm.com/containers-kubernetes/overview).

       Choose the location and resource group that you want to set up your cluster in.
 Select the cluster type that you want to use.
-This example only requires the free plan which comes with 1 worker node.
+This example only requires the free plan which comes with one worker node.
+However, if you want to use private endpoints to connect to Kubernetes applications, you'll need to upgrade to the paid Kubernetes plan.

       Once a cluster is provisioned, you'll be given a list of steps to follow to access your cluster and set the environment variables under the _Access_ tab.
 There, you will also be able to verify that your deployment is provisioned and running normally.